playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-side-effects/index.md

 1. `I am rendering.
 Counter: 1`
 2. `I am rendering.
 Counter: 2`

-However, if you disable `StrictMode` your output would be:
+However, if you disable `StrictMode` your output will be:

 1. `I am rendering.
 Counter: 1`